ginabethrussell/ministerconnect_backend/README.md

 }
 ```

-### Create User
+### Create User (Requires Authentication)

 **POST** `/api/users/create/`

 Creates a new user and assigns them to one or more groups and a church (if provided).
+Requires a valid JWT access token in the Authorization header.

 **Example request body:**
 ```json